parcelvoy/platform/docs/docs/clients/ios.md

 ```

 ### Identify
 You can handle the user identity of your users by using the `identify` method.
-This method works in combination either/or associate a given user to your internal user ID (`external_id`) or to associate attributes (traits) to the user.
+This method either associates a given user to your internal user ID (`external_id`) or to associates attributes (traits) to the user.
 By default all events and traits are associated with an anonymous ID until a user is identified with an `external_id`.
-From that point moving forward, all updates to the user and events will be associated to your provider identifier.
+From that point moving forward, all updates to the user and events will be associated to your provided identifier.
 ```swift
 Parcelvoy.shared.identify(id: "USER_ID", traits: [
     "first_name": "John",